infinum/dox/README.md

 end
 ```

-Usually you'll want to define resource and resource group together, so you don't have to include 2 modules with common data per spec file:
+Usually you'll want to define resourceGroup and resource together, so you don't have to include 2 modules with common data per spec file:

 ``` ruby
 document :bids_common do